moby/moby/CONTRIBUTING.md

 solutions.
 Often times, it helps to first state the problem before presenting solutions.

-Typically, the best methods of accomplishing this are to submit an issue, stating the problem.
-This issue can include a problem statement and a checklist with requirements.
+Typically, submitting an issue which states the problem is the best method to accomplish this.
+The issue can include a problem statement and a checklist with requirements.
 If solutions are proposed, alternatives should be listed and eliminated.
 Even if the criteria for elimination of a solution is frivolous, say so.